TFT and driving,

-One of the local dog walkers approached me with a 7 year old fast roads driving phobia.
+One of the local dog walkers approached me with a 7-year-old fast road driving phobia.
 Mary had lived in an abusive relationship for a long while.
-Day after a drinking session and with a hangover, this lady was driving on a local dual carriageway with a speed limit of 50m/h.
+A day after a drinking session and with a hangover, this lady was driving on a local dual carriageway with a speed limit of 50m/h.
 Within minutes of getting on that road, the cars around her started to flash pass her, making her feel very anxious on verge of panic.
 She managed to leave the road via the first exit.
 From then on, she could not face driving above 40m/h and only on single carriageways.
 Some journeys that she needed to make had to take all day, instead of 2h.
 Yet again, TFT worked within the first hour to remove the phobia and panic.
 Then it was necessary to build her confidence using TFT and driver coaching.

 Sometimes TFT alone might not be enough

-One of more interesting cases of “fast road phobia” I came across after a TFT conference in London.
-This particular person is a TFT Dx therapist, and few other high level practitioners had attempted to remove her 20 year old fear, without success.
-With a phobia of this kind it’s difficult to prove whether the cure had worked without driving.
+One of the more interesting cases of “fast road phobia” I came across after a TFT conference in London.
+This particular person is a TFT Dx therapist, and a few other high-level practitioners had attempted to remove her 20-year-old fear, without success.
+With a phobia of this kind, it’s difficult to prove whether the cure had worked without driving.
 Also, if someone has not experienced a fast type of road and its conditions in 20 years, it will be impossible to expect any level of competence or ability, even when the fears have been reduced or eradicated.
 It may even be dangerous to get rid of the fear but not train in the latest driving techniques, as well as an evaluation of the driving skills necessary to cope in the new environment.
 On day one, Jennifer was even anxious being driven by me on a motorway.
 So we had started with therapy and driving in slower sections of dual carriageway.
 We were progressing onto busy intersections of one of the busiest motorways in Europe, the M25 on day two.
-Towards the end of that day, I was the passenger being driven by now, my ex client.
-TFT and driver coaching have worked its magic.
+Towards the end of that day, I was the passenger being driven by now, my ex-client.
+TFT and driver coaching has worked its magic.
 Again.